tomdee/calico-docker/docs/getting_started/general/AWS.md

 ssh -i mykey.pem core@<instance IP>

 # Download calicoctl and make it executable:
-If you want to test with Powerstrip, you'll need to stick with v0.4.8, pther wise use the latest release (currently v0.5.3)
+If you want to test with Powerstrip, you'll need to stick with v0.4.8, otherwise use the latest release (currently v0.5.3)

 Powerstrip